-BJM: No. After that initial shock of driving past my father's house, it was all about filmmaking.
+BJM: No. After that initial shock of driving past my father's house for the first time, it was all about filmmaking.
 I needed to use the emotion I felt at that moment, but I was wearing so many hats during production, that it was impossible for me to stop and think about how this process was affecting me personally.
-So no. Not difficult at all, really.
+So, no, not difficult at all, really.

-Q: What about wearing all those hats, directing, acting, cinematography... was that difficult?
+Q: What about wearing all those hats?
+Directing, acting and cinematography?
+Was that difficult?

-BJM: At the time I didn't think about it.
-There was so much to do and we just did it.
+BJM: [Laughs] Funny, I never really thought about it at the time.
 It didn't feel difficult.
 I know that there were times when I was really tired.
-In Cheyenne when we were shooting the scene where Shawn and Ronnie are looking for one of Ronnie's friend's house, that was very difficult.
+In Cheyenne, when we were shooting the scene where Shawn and

+Ronnie are looking for one of Ronnie's friend's house, that was very difficult.
 I was driving, operating the camera, directing and acting all at the same time.
 That scene really took a long time to shoot, because there were cops all over the place, so we had to stop and start a lot, plus I wasn't familiar with the roads and there were a lot of one way streets.
 Then we still had to get to Laramie to shoot before the sun went down.
 There was a lot of pressure, but I really didn't realize it until we stopped for the night - somewhere in Wyoming.
 I can't remember where.
 I was freakin' tired.
 As everyone was that night.